-Yoho National Park is one of my favorite places to head in the Canadian Rockies.
-It’s an easy add on to any one visiting Banff, or near the town of Golden.
-It’s a key area to stop and explore when doing a Canadian road trip as well.
+Yoho National Park is one of my favorite places to head in the Canadian Rockies and one of the most beautiful places in BC.
+There are so many things to do in Yoho for all visitors, and it’s an easy add-on to anyone visiting Banff or near the town of Golden.
+Yoho National Park is a key area to stop and explore when doing a Canadian road trip too.

 Things to do in Yoho National Park

 Emerald Lake in Yoho National Park is one of the Canadian Rockies’ finest lakes and a resplendent place to visit.
 It’s the largest lake in Yoho National Park and is surrounded by the President Range.
 Once you lay your eyes on this BC lake, it’s pretty easy to figure out where Emerald Lake gets its name as the glacial waters refract light in a vibrant display of color.

 The color alone would be enough to move you, but the surrounding landscape leaves you speechless.
 The President Range mountains surround the lake and form a natural amphitheater of the grandest scale with towering peaks and forested banks.